 Intergenerational Income Mobility

 Intergenerational income mobility refers to the extent to which income levels are able to change across generations.
-If there were no intergenerational mobility at all (that is, the intergenerational income elasticity was equal to 1), all poor children would become poor adults and all rich children would become rich adults.
+If there were no intergenerational income mobility, all poor children would become poor adults, and all rich children would become rich adults.

-In the case of complete intergenerational mobility (that is, the intergenerational income elasticity was equal to zero), there would be no relationship between family background and the adult income outcomes of children.
-A child born into poverty would have exactly the same likelihood of earning a high income in adulthood as a child born into a rich family.
+Similarly, if there were complete income mobility between generations, there would be no relationship between family background and the adult income outcomes of children.
+A child born into poverty would have exactly the same likelihood of earning a high income as a child born into a rich family.

 How is intergenerational income mobility measured?